chaulemuoichin/calibrated-large-move-probability-engine/README.md

 - **U5: Promotion Gates per Regime Bucket** (`promotion_gates_enabled: true`, default OFF).

 Backward compatibility is preserved: U3/U4 are safety no-ops unless triggered, while U1/U2/U5 are opt-in behavior changes.

+## How It Works (Plain English)

+The system reads recent price behavior to understand whether the market has been calm or jumpy.
+It then creates many possible future price stories instead of relying on one guess.
+From those stories, it measures how often a move large enough to matter to you actually happens.
+As real outcomes arrive, it checks whether earlier percentages were too optimistic or too conservative.
+It keeps correcting itself over time so the next set of percentages is more trustworthy.
+The result is a clear probability output you can use to decide buy now, wait, or scale in gradually.

 ## Core Features